tytydraco/yessleep/out/Beat_the_Heat.md

 "Thirteen People Go Missing in [REDACTED], NM Following Earthquake"

 That was the final confirmation for me.
 I shook my head.
-I was sad for those people, sure, but I was almost ecstatic that it was fourteen.
+I was sad for those people, sure, but I was almost ecstatic that it wasn’t fourteen.
 That my name and picture wasn’t on the news channel’s website next to the ones who were eaten.

 I drew a bath for myself, though I had to psych myself up to get in after the previous night.
 Luckily, there was no giant worm to swallow me whole.
 I sat in there for a good while and just let myself process it all.